 What are your favorite books?

 Oh, goodness!
 There are so many!
 I read mostly middle grade and young adult books, because I love them.
-A few of my favorite middle grade books include The Night Gardener, by Jonathan Auxier, Wonder, by R.J.
-Palacio, The Giver, by the ever-wonderful Lois Lowry, When You Reach Me by Rebecca Stead, Artemis Fowl by Eoin Colfer, Feathers by Jacqeline Woodson, and Where the Mountain Meets the Moon by Grace Lin.
-Anything by Madeline L'Engle and of course, Harry Potter goes without saying.
+A few of my favorite middle grade books include The Night Gardener, by Jonathan Auxier, The Giver, by the ever-wonderful Lois Lowry, When You Reach Me by Rebecca Stead, Artemis Fowl by Eoin Colfer, Feathers by Jacqeline Woodson, and Where the Mountain Meets the Moon by Grace Lin.
+And anything by Madeline L'Engle.

 I'm also on Goodreads and I'd love to to visit with you there about books, too!